Martinsville, Virginia

 Martinsville is an independent city in the Commonwealth of Virginia in the United States.
-As of the 2020 census, the population was 13,485.
+As of the 2020 census, its population was 13,485.
 A community of both Southside and Southwest Virginia, it is the county seat of Henry County, although the two are separate jurisdictions.
 The Bureau of Economic Analysis combines the city of Martinsville with Henry County for statistical purposes.

-Martinsville is the principal city of the Martinsville Micropolitan Statistical Area, which includes the communities and towns of Axton, Bassett, Chatmoss, Collinsville, Fieldale, Horsepasture, Laurel Park, Oak Level, Sandy Level, Stanleytown, Villa Heights, Spencer and Ridgeway.
+Martinsville is the principal city of the Martinsville micropolitan statistical area, which includes the communities and towns of Axton, Bassett, Chatmoss, Collinsville, Fieldale, Horsepasture, Laurel Park, Oak Level, Sandy Level, Stanleytown, Villa Heights, Spencer, and Ridgeway.
 The Martinsville Micropolitan Area has a population of 63,765 as of the 2020 census.

-The paper clip-shaped Martinsville Speedway, the shortest track in the NASCAR Cup Series at 0.526 mi and one of the first paved "speedways", is located just outside the city near the town of Ridgeway.
+The round-end oval Martinsville Speedway, the shortest track in the NASCAR Cup Series at 0.526 mi and one of the first paved "speedways", is located just outside the city near the town of Ridgeway.

 History

-Martinsville was founded by American Revolutionary War General, Native American agent and explorer Joseph Martin, born in Albemarle County.
+Martinsville was founded by American Revolutionary War general, Native American agent and explorer Joseph Martin, born in Albemarle County.
 He developed his plantation Scuffle Hill on the banks of the Smith River near the present-day southern city limits.
 General Martin and revolutionary patriot Patrick Henry, who lived briefly in Henry County and for whom the county is named, were good friends.